MediaArea/MediaConch/StyleGuide.md

 All software releases and digital assets delivered by MediaArea will be produced and made available under the following Intellectual Property Rights (IPR) conditions:

-- All software developed by MediaArea during the PreForma project will be provided under the following two open source licenses:
+- All software developed by MediaArea during the PREFORMA project will be provided under the following two open source licenses:
        - GNU General Public License 3.0 (GPLv3 or later)
        - Mozilla Public License (MPLv2 or later)

-- All source code for all software developed by MediaArea during the PreForma project will always be identical and functional between these two specific open source licenses (“GPLv3 or later” and “MPLv2 or later”).
+- All source code for all software developed by MediaArea during the PREFORMA project will always be identical and functional between these two specific open source licenses (“GPLv3 or later” and “MPLv2 or later”).

-- All open source digital assets for the software developed by MediaArea during the Preforma project will be made available under the open access license: Creative Commons license attribution – Sharealike 4.0 International (CC BY-SA v4.0).
+- All open source digital assets for the software developed by MediaArea during the PREFORMA project will be made available under the open access license: Creative Commons license attribution – Sharealike 4.0 International (CC BY-SA v4.0).
 All assets will exist in open file formats within an open platform (an open standard as defined in the European Interoperability Framework for Pan-European eGovernment Service (version 1.0 2004)).